Arkansas officials respond to Trump’s State of the Union address

 FAYETTEVILLE, Ark.
-(KNWA) — Arkansas officials are responding after President Trump’s third State of the Union address on Tuesday.
+(KFTA) — Arkansas officials are responding after President Trump’s third State of the Union address on Tuesday.

 Senator Tom Cotton (R-AR):